Moesif/moesif-aws-lambda-python/README.md

 into the [_Moesif Portal_](https://www.moesif.com/), click on the top right menu, and then clicking _Installation_.

+### 3. Trigger your API
+Grab the URL to your API Gateway or LB and make some calls using a tool like Postman or CURL.

+> In order for your event to log to Moesif, you must test using the Amazon API Gateway trigger.
+Do not invoke your lambda directly using AWS Console as the payload won't contain a valid HTTP payload.

 ## Repo file structure

 - `moesif_aws_lambda/middleware.py` the middleware library